skurmedel/refname_parser/README.md

 Version Buddy helps you with your software versioning tasks.
 Version Buddy has full semantic versioning 2.0 (SemVer) support.

-Here are some of the tools and capabilities of Version Buddy:
+A small sample of the functionality in Version Buddy:
 - Compare SemVer strings.
 - Bump a SemVer easily.
 - Replace version strings in TOML or JSON files.